pa3ang/QO-100-Controller/README.md

 # QO-100-Controller
 QO-100 Controller for FT817/818 Transceiver

+V2.2
+Added pre-set knobs to select frequency and mode. (will change both VFO A an B settings.
+Added LNB_OFFSET value for LNB downconversion to 144.500 MHz  (line 23).
+Note 1: some FT-817 need to increase the SETTLE_TIME to .3  (line 33).
+Note 2: LNB_CALIBRATE is my value with a TXCO controlled LNB but with 30kHz off frequency.
+Could be set to 0 if your system is GPS disiplined. (line 27)

 V2.1
 Reworked version with new geometric of the presentation window.
 Auto update cancelled, now only manuap update by clicking the button on the window Up.TX